devmanso/manray/README.md

 Now that you have created the app bundle directories, you will need to move your sounds, scripts, images etc.. into the app bundle:
-- in NAME.app/Contents/MacOS, copy-paste the "main" UNIX executable file into the directory, "main" is the engine that interprets your Lua scripts
+- in NAME.app/Contents/MacOS, copy-paste the "manray" UNIX executable file into the directory, "main" is the engine that interprets your Lua scripts
 - in NAME.app/Contents/MacOS/scripts, copy-paste all of your Lua script into this directory, as the engine will look for the main.lua script and execute it
 - in NAME.app/Contents, create an "info.plist" file, then insert this text: